hxlnt/nobadmemories.com/src/render/posts/better-together-displaying-japanese-and-english-text-on-the-web.html.md

 So, let this example remind you to think about Japanese text when you're CSSing! :)

 Just like the Roman letters used in English, Japanese text can be assigned `font-family` stacks.
 Most named fonts and font families that we're familiar with for Western languages do not also have an associated Japanese character set.
-Instead, if you assign a specific, the browser will try to be smart and choose a matching default serif, sans-serif, or monospace font to render the Japanese characters.
+Instead, if you assign a specific font in CSS, the browser will try to be smart and choose a matching default serif, sans-serif, or monospace font to render the Japanese characters.
 However, it might not make the right choice.
 So, it's best to specify a serif, sans-serif, or monospace fallback.
 Here is some markup showing different generic font families and how they look in the Chrome, Safari, and Edge.

 ```
     <style>